-He opted to use 2 different types of baseboards cutting them at a 45 degree angles.
-We used this method in the kitchen and my husband found the cuts to be so much simpler then the cuts you are forced to use with the crown.
-He’s able to butt the molding right into the corner versus making difficult cuts with crown.
+He opted to use 2 different types of baseboards cutting them at a 45-degree angle.
+We used this method in the kitchen and my husband found the cuts to be so much simpler than the cuts you are forced to use with the crown.
+He’s able to butt the molding right into the corner versus making difficult cuts with crown molding.

 Paint all your trim first